 It took me around 20 hours to get to and finish the last puzzle, of which there being 45 in total.
 Once I got to grips with working out where I needed to fill in squares, completing puzzles became mostly a breeze.
 In some later stages, it took a bit more working out.
 Luckily in Picross, you can also mark squares of which you believe do not need to be filled in, thus eliminating them from that row and column.

 After finishing off the Twilight Princess version of Picross, I was eager to purchase Picross DS.
 Fans of the series tend to agree that Picross DS is the best purchase for a newcomer.
 This is due to the 165 puzzles to complete and the plenty more available to download (note: puzzles can now only be downloaded from user-made servers).
 A local video game store had an offer that if you purchase two pre-owned titles, you will receive a 50% discount on the cheapest title.
 By chance, they had Picross DS and Zoo Keeper (another puzzle game).
 I got both of them for under €10, fantastic.

-Skip forward 3 weeks, and I have finally slogged my way through all of the puzzles.
-Due to the sheer amount of puzzles I have finished, I now find myself a lot more efficient in finding the solution.
+Skip forward three weeks, and I have finally made my way through all of the puzzles.
+I now find myself a lot more efficient in finding the solutions.
 Harder puzzles have become a lot easier to manage and no longer take a good chunk of an hour to finish.